Rida-Tariq26/-SAKINA-----TRANQUILITY/README.md

 This project is licensed under the **MIT License**.

-- Built with ❤️ for the **Kaggle x Google 5-Day AI Agents Intensive Course**.
+- Built with efforts for the **Kaggle x Google 5-Day AI Agents Intensive Course**.
 - Powered by **Google Gemini 2.5 Flash** and **Google Agent Development Kit (ADK)**.
 - Gratitude to classical Islamic scholars and contemporary clinical researchers whose work bridges mind, heart, and spirit.

 ---

 *Made with intention.
 May it bring you tranquility (سكينة).*